MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/view-code-optimizations.md

 ### Timeline

-In the details pane, under **Timeline**, you can also view a graph depicting a the timeline of a specific performance issue's impact and threshold.
+In the details pane, under **Timeline**, you can also view a graph depicting the timeline of a specific performance issue's impact and threshold.
 The results vary depending on the filters you set.
 For example, a Memory "Inefficient `String.SubString()`" performance issue's insights seen over the last 24 hours may look like:

 :::image type="content" source="./media/code-optimizations/code-optimizations-trend-impact.png" alt-text="Screenshot of the C-P-U trend impact over the course of seven days.":::